ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 ### File Permissions and Open Flags

 You can specify the behaviour of the operating system when opening a file.
-For instance, you specify the file permission of the file to be created, or whether to clear the content if the file already exists.
+For instance, you can specify the file permission of the file you want to create or whether you want to clear the content if the file already exists.

 Both the `In_channel` and `Out_channel` modules provide the `open_gen` function, which accepts a list of open flags.
-The

 Below, we'll break down each open flag and its usage:

 - `Open_rdonly`: opens a file in read-only mode.
-You can only read from the file, and any attempt to write will result in an error.
+You can only read from the file, so any attempt to write will result in an error.
 - `Open_wronly`: opens a file in write-only mode.
 You can write to the file, but reading from the file is not allowed.
 - `Open_append`: When this flag is set, the system will always write at the end of the file, appending new content instead of overwriting existing content.
-- `Open_creat`: create the file if it does not already exist.
+- `Open_creat`: create the file if it does not already exist
-- `Open_trunc`: clear any existing content in the file.
+- `Open_trunc`: clear any existing content in the file
 - `Open_excl`: used with `Open_creat` to ensure a new file is created.
 If a file with the same name already exists, opening the file will fail.
 - `Open_binary`: opens the file in binary mode, which allows binary data to be